-In a large pot, start water boiling.
-No need for salt or oil.
+- In a large pot, start water boiling.
+Add a pinch of salt, no need for oil.

 Prepare the tomato sauce

-In a food processor, add the diced tomatoes, tomato paste, onion, zucchini chunks, Italian seasoning and nutritional yeast.
-Process until in small pieces, but not fully blended.
+- In a food processor, add the diced tomatoes, with their juice, tomato paste, onion, zucchini chunks, Italian seasoning and nutritional yeast.
+Process until zucchini is shredded.
 Add salt, to taste, if your Italian seasoning is salt free.

-Pour the tomato sauce into a medium saucepan on the stove, bring to a simmer.
+- Pour the tomato sauce into a medium saucepan on the stove, bring to a simmer.
 Cover, and cook until the tofu ricotta mixture is ready.
 Taste test, the zucchini should be soft / cooked.

 Prepare the tofu ricotta

-Thaw the frozen spinach in the microwave for a few minutes.
+- Thaw the frozen spinach in the microwave for a few minutes.
 You can leave it in the package, put it on a plate to catch any drips.
 Drain the spinach, a bit of liquid is ok.

-This is a good time to add the 18 whole grain lasagna noodles to the boiling water.
-Sometimes I add a couple extra noodles in case any get ripped.
+- This is a good time to add the 18 whole grain lasagna noodles to the boiling water.

-In the food processor, add the extra firm tofu, garlic, thawed spinach, lemon juice, sugar, salt, and basil.
+- In the food processor, add the extra firm tofu, garlic, thawed and drained spinach, lemon juice, sugar, salt, and basil.
 Blend until lumps are gone.